nogibjj/PeterdeGuzman_Mini4/README.md

 Screenshot proof of Github Actions Matrix in the "cicd1.yml" file:
 ![alt text](cicd_screenshot.png)

 The matrix strategy allows us to enable the use of multiple versions of Python in this repository.
+To have successful builds for four versions of Python, I had to unpin the pandas, numpy and matplotlib packages in my "Requirements.txt" file.

 ### Status Badge
 [![CICD](https://github.com/nogibjj/PeterdeGuzman_Mini4/actions/workflows/cicd1.yml/badge.svg)](https://github.com/nogibjj/PeterdeGuzman_Mini4/actions/workflows/cicd1.yml)